Apply for police officer roles with Police Now

 3. Assessment Centre

-If successful at stage two you’ll be invited to book a slot at one of our assessment centre dates in central London, which will all be done online.
+If successful at stage two you’ll be invited to book a slot at one of our assessment centre dates in central London.
 Travel expenses are reimbursed and light refreshments are available during your time with us.
 This stage is an opportunity for us to find out more about you and for you to find out more about the programme you have applied for.
-So it’s important that you understand why you applied for a place on the programme and that you are yourself throughout the exercises.
+So, it’s important that you understand why you applied for a place on the programme and that you are yourself throughout the exercises.

-You will go through three exercises: a strengths-based interview, a role play and self-reflection, and two virtual reality environments.
+You will go through three or four exercises: a strengths-based interview, a role play and self-reflection, a virtual reality task and a written exercise (National Detective Programme assessments only).
 You will also be offered preparation support ahead of the assessment centre, which you will be sent details on when you progress through to this stage.
-The dress code is smart.
+The dress code is business wear.

-Following a successful assessment centre you will be offered a position with your chosen force by your Graduate Recruitment Officer, who you’ll have been working with throughout.
-They will support you through your pre-employment checks, which vary force-by-force.
+Following a successful assessment centre you will be offered a position by your Recruitment Officer.
+They will support you through your pre-employment checks.

-You will be given a login to your onboarding website so you can access useful information you’ll need before joining as well as giving you the chance to chat to others joining your force.
-During this time we’ll also support you while you complete online vetting, biometric and fitness tests, a medical and we will review your previous employment references.
+You will be given a login to your onboarding website so you can access useful information you’ll need before joining as well as giving you the chance to chat to others joining the programme.
+During this time, we’ll also support you while you complete online vetting, biometric and fitness tests, a medical and we will review your previous employment references.

-Finally, you’ll attend both force and Police Now induction events which provide a great opportunity to build your network with your fellow future team mate.
+There will also be some online learning to complete before you start the programme.
+Finally, you’ll attend both force and Police Now induction events which provide a great opportunity to build your network with your fellow future participants.

 How you can join a Police Now programme